0xfarben/event-iq/README.md

    - Add your Cosmocloud API credentials (`projectId`, `environmentId`).
    - The TestingEmbedding and TestingUsers refers to the Events, users database respectively.

+4. Set up Firebase Project:
+   - Add your Firebase Projects information into firebase.json file.

+5. Set up Firebase SDK for your Project:
+   - Add your Firebase SDK information into javascript section of the auth/latest-login.html and auth/latest-signup.html file.

+6. Set up MapBox Secret Key:
+   - Add your MapBox Secret Key in javascript section of the events/details.html file.

-4. Set up the required Environment Variables
+7. Set up the required Environment Variables

    - Create a ```.env``` file in the root directory and add the following environment variables: